houdiniproject/houdini/docs/production_deployment.md

 These assets are also not served in production mode by default (`config.public_file_server.enabled = false`), with the intention that they are served directly from Nginx as configured below.
+You can override this behavior by setting the environment variable `RAILS_SERVE_STATIC_FILES=true`.

 ## Running the web application